 Pedag “T-form” metatarsal pads are among the most helpful (and least obtrusive) foot pads you can use to rehabilitate your feet.
-These pads are helpful in restoring optimal foot health because they spread the heads of your metatarsal bones (which creates more room for sensitive and easily compressed ball of foot structures, such as nerves and blood vessels, to pass), they promote a balance between your toe flexor and extensor tendons (and in so doing help prevent or address a variety of crooked toes), and they encourage the return of your forefoot fat pad to a position that supports and cradles the heads of your metatarsal bones.
+These pads are helpful in restoring optimal foot health because they spread the heads of your metatarsal bones (which creates more room for sensitive and easily-compressed ball of foot structures, such as nerves and blood vessels, to pass), they promote a balance between your toe flexor and extensor tendons (and in so doing help prevent or address a variety of crooked toes), and they encourage the return of your forefoot fat pad to a position that supports and cushions the heads of your metatarsal bones.
 Metatarsal pads are also frequently used to address ball of foot pain caused by capsulitis, neuromas, and sesamoiditis.

->

-> But how do you properly place Pedag metatarsal pads to ensure the best possible results?
+But how do you properly place Pedag metatarsal pads to ensure the best possible results?
 This is an important question and consideration because improper placement may cause foot discomfort and result in a poor user experience, not to mention less than optimal foot and toe rehabilitation outcomes.
 One of the big keys in correctly placing your metatarsal pads is to make sure they’re pressing into the space or pocket behind the ball of your foot, not under the ball of your foot.
 Placing the pad under the ball of your foot will be uncomfortable and could possibly worsen your condition.
 We'll explore this crucial point in more detail below, but we'll also walk you through the full 10-step sequence required to achieve optimal metatarsal pad positioning.

 Perform these 10 steps when placing your metatarsal pads to get the very most out of them: